 By now, every business owner should be aware of the once-in-a-generation tax law changes implemented by the passage of the Tax Cuts and Jobs Act (TCJA) at the end of 2017.
 But are you fully aware of how these changes apply to your meals and entertainment (M&E) expenses?

 To provide further clarification, the Internal Revenue Service (IRS) officially issued proposed regulations for meal and entertainment expense deductions in late February 2020.
 The proposed regulations may significantly impact how you pay or incur M&E expenses.
 Now is the time to make yourself aware of the proposed regulations and start strategizing for the future.

-How did the TCJA change meal and entertainment deductions?
+How did the TCJA change meals and entertainment deductions?

 Under prior law, the Internal Revenue Code (IRC) stated that you could generally deduct 50% of meals and entertainment expenses.
 Broadly defined, meals are food or beverages, and entertainment is “any item with respect to an activity which is of a type generally considered to constitute entertainment, amusement or recreation, or with respect to a facility used in connection with such activity.”

 These definitions were intentionally broad, and numerous exceptions existed to allow complete, 100% deductibility of certain meals and entertainment expenses.

 However, the 2017 TCJA enacted the most substantial overhaul of the US tax code in decades and sought to further limit the deductibility of some meals and most entertainment expenses (but with some important exceptions still intact).